Learning Flat Latent Manifolds with VAEs: Related Work

 {\textbf{Metric learning}}.
 Various metric learning approaches for both deep supervised and unsupervised models were proposed.
 For instance, deep metric learning \citep{hoffer2015deep} used a triplet network for supervised learning. \cite{karaletsos2016bayesian} introduced an unsupervised metric learning method, where a VAE is combined with triplets.
 However, a human oracle is still required.
 By contrast, our approach is completely based on unsupervised learning, using the Euclidean distance in the latent space as a distance metric.
 Our proposed method is similar to the metric learning methods such as Large Margin Nearest Neighbour \citep{weinberger2009distance}, which pulls target neighbours together and pushes impostors away.
 The difference is that our approach is an unsupervised method.

 {\textbf{Constraints in latent space}}.
 Constraints on time \citep[e.g.][]{wang2007gaussian,chen2016dynamic, chen2015efficient} allow obtaining similar distance metrics in the latent space.
-Additionally, due to the lack of data, constraints on time cannot guarantee that the metric is correct between of different sequences.
+Additionally, due to the missing data between different sequence steps, constraints on time cannot guarantee that the metric is correct between different sequences.
 However, our method can be used for general data-sets.

 {\textbf{Data augmentation}}.
-The latent space is formed arbitrarily in regions where data is missing. \citet{zhang2018mixup} proposed \textit{mixup}, an approach for augmenting input data and labels for supervised learning.
-Various follow-up studies of \textit{mixup} were developed, such as \citep{verma2018manifold, beckham2019adversarial}.
-We extend \textit{mixup} to the VAE framework (unsupervised learning) by applying it to encoded data in the latent space.
+The latent space is formed arbitrarily in regions where data is missing. \citet{zhang2018mixup} proposed \textit{mixup}, an approach for augmenting data and labels for supervised learning.
+Various follow-up studies of \textit{mixup} were developed, such as \citep{verma2018manifold, beckham2019adversarial}. \citep{verma2018manifold} considered \textit{mixup} of hidden representations of training data to flatten the class-specific state distribution.
+We extend \textit{mixup} to the VAE framework (unsupervised learning) by applying it to encoded data in the latent space of generative models.
 This facilitates the regularisation of regions where no data is available.
 As a consequence, similarity of data points can be measured in the latent space by applying the Euclidean metric.

 {\textbf{Geodesic}}.
 Recent studies on geodesics for generative models \citep[e.g.][]{TosiHVL14, ChenKK2018metrics, arvanitidis2017latentICLR} are focusing on methods for computing/finding the geodesic in the latent space.
 By contrast, we use the geodesic/Riemannian distance for influencing the learned latent manifold. \cite{frenzel2019latent} projected the latent space to a new latent space, where the geodesic is equivalent to the Euclidean interpolation.
 However, these two separate processes---VAEs and projection---probably hinder the model to find the latent features autonomously.
 Another difference is the assumption of previous work is that distances, defined by geodesics, can only be measured by following the data manifold.
 This is useful in scenarios such as avoiding unseen barriers between two data points, e.g., \cite{chen2018active}, but it does not allow measuring distances between different categories.
 In this work, we focus on learning a general distance metric.